GaloisInc/adapt/Ingest/Language.md

 For our Phase 1 ADAPT System (Alpha-1), we consider only non-iterative analysis by ADAPT modules.
 That is, each module operates on Bb data only once.
 Later on, we may employ iterative processing both to accommodate streaming input data and to allow for more powerful analytics.

 Analysis done by ADAPT follows the data flow described above.
 For Phase 1, only forensic analysis is supported, so no incremental passes are required to assimilate additional base layer data.
-The In creates data in the Bb from TA1 sources, and then provides an update notification to Px.
-Px scours Bb content, identifying pattern instances that match its templates, and adding relevant pattern data to the Bb.
-Px then provides an update notification to Se.
-Se scours Bb content, identifying segments that match its segmentation criteria, and adding relevant segment information to Bb.
-Se then provides update notifications to both Ad and Ac on a per-segment basis.
-Se provides such a update notification when it finishes with all segments.
-Ad and Ac operate in parallel.
-Ad scans the segments for anomalies, running possibly many anomaly detectors in parallel.
-Each detector develops an anomaly score for the segment on its specific anomaly mask, and annotates the segment with that score information.
-When all detectors are finished, Ad provides an update notification to Dx.
-Ac scans all segments, running possibly many activity classifiers in parallel to identify activity instances and annotating activity information to the Bb (and attaching that information to the relevant segments).
-When all classifiers are finished with all segments, Ac provides an update notification to Dx.
-Upon receiving both notifications, Dx scans Bb to identify APT instances, annotates these into Bb, and informs the user interface, reporting completion and any suspected APT instances.
-Ui will (eventually be able to) construct reports or visualizations based on Dx reports and Bb contents to convey APT suspicions to operators.

 Describing ADAPT Modules
 ---------